feliperooke/smart-file-search/README.md

 Hello, Community!

-In this project, we’re going to build an application that provides the best possible experience for uploading and searching for file content.
+In this project, we're going to build an application that provides the best possible experience for uploading and searching for file content.
 To achieve this goal, we need to think about what it really means to provide an optimized upload experience.

 ### 🚀 Simplified Upload with Drag-and-Drop